Evolution of Paid Search:

 As we know – something that a lot of clients have issues with, are those pesky un-expected spikes in CPCs.
 Want to see a nice simple quick analysis that allows you to only focus on certain competitors - not every single person that has decided to spend ££ on the keywords you are bidding on?
 Well take a look here.
 With this one – you don’t even need to worry about a code.
 The lovely guys at Brainlabs Digital have created this template [that you need to make a copy of].
 Once you pull in your auction insights report (segmented according to the desired timeline) your list of competitors shows in a list in your Settings Tab:

 From this front-sheet you can then decide on different settings – for instance which competitors to focus on in the report, which metrics should show in the tables/graphs, whether to see data by device (ensure you pull in that report for it) and much more.
 To see the CPC correlation, make sure you pull in the account/campaign level traffic report, so this nifty script shows how your CPC has been affected with each competitors change in impression share and position above rate, etc..

 Well, this is the script for you then.
-Going back to our easy copy and pasting into the Google Ads IDE method – set the cut off monthly budget, and label your campaigns (for the example below label the campaigns "Generic") so that, with an hourly check – once the budget has been reached – your script bulk pauses your Generic campaigns.
+Going back to our easy copy and pasting into the Google Ads IDE method – just set the cut off monthly budget, and list the campaigns that should be included in the check so that, with an hourly check – once the total cost of all your listed campaign has reached the "monthlyBudget" limit you set – your script bulk pauses your listed campaigns.